gocd/go-cookbook/README.md

 # GoCD plugin LWRP

-You can install Go server plugins with `gocd_plugin` LWRP like this
+You can install Go server plugins with the `gocd_plugin` LWRP like this

 ```ruby
 include_recipe 'gocd::server'